-- K-6 personal belonging, including backpacks, textbooks, etc. will be placed on the student's class line before 100 Mile Club and after lunch.
-Jr. High students will hold on to their belongings in the morning; Jr. High students will "bag drop" their backpack to their 5th period class before going to lunch. - 1st 6th grade students on the playground will "freeze" when the bell rings.
-When the adult on duty dismisses students by zones, students are to WALK to their designated area. - Hallways are to be clear of students. - Put your room # and name on equipment. - 100 Mile Club Lanyards are to be kept in backpacks. - After students eat lunch, students exit to the playground by way of their respective hallway. - During rainy days, students will keep backpacks with them. - Use appropriate equipment/balls for activity. - Hold equipment/balls when walking to line. - Students stay on the blacktop. - Science hallways are out of bounds. - Release from Zones: Freeze when the bell rings with feet together and hands on their side.
-Students wait for teacher directions. - Snacks are to be eaten on the wall closest to their assigned zone.
+- K-6 personal belongings, including backpacks, textbooks, etc. will be placed on the student's class line before 100 Mile Club and after lunch. - Jr. High students will hold on to their belongings in the morning and will "bag drop" their backpack to their 5th period class before going to lunch. - $1^{st} 6^{th}$ grade students on the playground will "freeze" when the bell rings.
+When the adult on duty dismisses students, students are to WALK to their designated area. - Hallways are to be clear of students during recess and lunch. - 100 Mile Club Lanyards are to be kept in backpacks. - After students eat lunch, they exit to the playground by way of their respective hallway. - Use appropriate equipment/balls for activity. - Hold equipment/balls when walking to line. - Snacks are to be eaten in designated areas only.